dmitry-psv/FewShotKit/README.md

 1. Load and preprocess the data.
 2. Generate embeddings for the text data.
 3. Store the embeddings in the Milvus vector database.
-4. Iterate through the unlabeled data, retrieve nearest neighbors from the vector database, and generate summaries using an LLM.
+4. Iterate through the unlabeled data, retrieve nearest neighbors from the vector database, and generate new data using an LLM.
-5. Update the vector database with the generated summaries.
+5. Update the vector database with the generated data and use it in followed cycles.

 ## Configuration